OlivierLD/raspberry-coffee/PlantWateringSystem/README.md

 - if you are not on a Raspberry PI
 - if you want to enforce simulation (for tests)

 Any REST client does the job.
-Postman, curl, your own cade...
+Postman, curl, your own code...

 See below (the http port depends on you, see program argument `--http-port:` above)